Opinion | Don’t underestimate Xi Jinping’s ambition

 Xi’s dramatic ascent suggests he sees himself as China’s Napoleon, a man from humble origins who will restore his national pride and subdue his nation’s adversaries.
 He seems not to fear Western opprobrium over the brutal suppression of freedom in Hong Kong or the abominable genocide occurring among the Uyghurs.
 He is building China’s first substantial ocean-faring navy since the 15th century and is fast adding to China’s nuclear arsenal.
 He has established China’s first overseas naval base, in faraway Djibouti on the Horn of Africa close to the oil-rich Persian Gulf.
 Any one of these actions would break from past Chinese practice.
 Combined, they suggest an expansionist agenda that is exactly what a man whose eyes are on the history books would pursue.

 This, in turn, puts China’s unprecedented military provocations and buildup across the Taiwan Strait into sharp relief.
 Xi is 68 years old.
 He surely expects to live for many more years, but he won’t live forever.
 If he is seeking to be the man who made China great again, he will not go to his deathbed without at least attempting to reunite Taiwan with the mainland.
-The island nation is the last of the colonial enclaves or breakaway provinces that the Communist Party did not fully control when it took power in 1949 which remains outside Beijing’s grasp.
+The island nation is the last of the colonial enclaves or breakaway provinces that the Communist Party did not fully control when it took power in 1949 that remains outside Beijing’s grasp.
 Bringing it back would be the capstone to his illustrious career — and even better if he could humble the United States in the process.

 American strategic thinking has long underestimated the role the individual thirst for glory plays in international affairs.
 Leaders who desire fame do not shirk from risk; they thrive on it.
 Our foreign policy elite should stop thinking they can deter Xi from pursuing his aggressive foreign policy; that policy is in his DNA.
 They should instead think of how we can win what may be an unthinkable, but inevitable, confrontation.